Lawrence's Oak Hill Cemetery

 Spanish American War 1898-1899

-Lawrence Memorial Park is across the street, just south of Oak Park Cemetery.
-Its most famous burial is that of James Naismith, the creator of basketball.
+Lawrence Memorial Park is across the street, just south of Oak Hill Cemetery.
+Its most famous burial is that of James Naismith, the inventor of the sport of basketball and often credited with introducing the first football helmet.
+He wrote the original basketball rule book and founded the University of Kansas basketball program.

 James Naismith Memorial in Lawrence Memorial Park

-James Naismith Memorial in Lawrence Memorial Park, just south of Oak Park Cemetery
+James Naismith Memorial in Lawrence Memorial Park, just south of Oak Hill Cemetery

 James Naismith memorial Lawrence, Kansas